 Once a roll-to-roll process has been integrated, „it could be fabricated in large amounts, like wallpaper to cover walls, cars, or aircraft interiors“ (Jinchi Han, co-author of the study).

-In other words: it can produced on large scales.
+In other words: it can be produced on large scales.

 - Noise cancellation: generating sound of the same amplitude in a cockpit but in opposite phase; thus the two sounds cancel each other out.